terriburns/Talks/DevConf/talk.md

 ###Is an algorithm any less racist than a human?

-#### "But there’s an unaddressed issue here: any algorithm can – and often does – simply reproduce the biases inherent in its creator, in the data it’s using, or in society at large.
-For example, Google is more likely to advertise executive-level salaried positions to search engine users if it thinks the user is male, according to a Carnegie Mellon study.
+#### "...any algorithm can – and often does – simply reproduce the biases inherent in its creator, in the data it’s using, or in society at large.
+For example, Google is more likely to advertise executive-level salaried positions to search engine users if it thinks the user is male...
 While Harvard researchers found that ads about arrest records were much more likely to appear alongside searches for names thought to belong to a black person versus a white person...

 ---